KenticoDevTrev/KenticoLocalizedValidationAttributes/LocalizedValidationAttributes/Other Helpful Validation Attributes/README.md

 ## LocalizedPasswordPolicyAttribute
 This leverages Kentico's password policy settings and applies this validation to the field.
 It will automatically create the Client side and server side validations based on this setting.

-## UserDoesntExistAttribute / UserExistsAttribute
+## LocalizedUserDoesntExistAttribute / LocalizedUserExistsAttribute
-Useful for User registration to prevent a new user from using the same username/email as a current user (UserDoesntExistsAttribute), or in forms where you need to select an existing user for some operation (UserExistsAttribute).
+Useful for User registration to prevent a new user from using the same username/email as a current user (LocalizedUserDoesntExistsAttribute), or in forms where you need to select an existing user for some operation (LocalizedUserExistsAttribute).

-## CurrentUserPasswordValidAttribute
+## LocalizedCurrentUserPasswordValidAttribute
 This is useful for Password resets for the current logged in user.
 This checks if the "Current Password" field matches the current logged in user's password.
 Most password change UIs require the logged in user to verify their password before letting them change it.